 Note: Buffer RDD supplied with the RNase-Free DNase Set is specially optimized for on-column DNase digestion.
-However, to prevent losses of small RNAs, a modified DNase digestion procedure is recommended for samples containing less than approximately 1 μg total RNA (equivalent to about 1 x 105 cells).
-In the modified procedure, the spin column flow-through after on-column digestion and washing is reapplied to the membrane (page 47).

-IMPORTANT: Buffer RWT used in the procedure "DNase digestion for samples containing <1 μg total RNA approximately" should be prepared with isopropanol instead of ethanol, as is usually recommended (pages 23 and 29).
-Buffer RWT is prepared by adding 45 ml isopropanol to the concentrate instead of 30 ml ethanol.
+However, to prevent losses of small RNAs, a modified DNase digestion procedure is recommended for samples containing less than approximately 1 μg total RNA (equivalent to about 1 x 10 cells).
+In the modified procedure, the spin column flow-through after on-column digestion and washing is reapplied to the membrane (page 36).
+Buffer RWT used in this protocol should be prepared with isopropanol instead of ethanol, as is usually recommended (pages 22 and 28).
 Therefore, if not all preps will be performed using the procedure for DNase digestion for samples containing <1 μg total RNA approximately, it will be necessary to purchase additional Buffer RWT (cat. no. 1067933), which should be prepared with isopropanol.